cbeust/kash/README.md

 $ a
 Hello, Unknown
 ```
-Since this script file contains some code to parse the `args` parameter, you can actually pass it parameters:
+Since this script file contains some code to parse the `args` parameter, you can pass it parameters:

 ```
 $ a Cedric